A die cutting machine is used to cut different shapes of card or paper using a die.

 As well as cutting dies, your die cutting machine can be used for other things too!

 Embossing folders only really work if you have a die cutting machine.
 These are clear plastic folders which open up like a book and have a raised plastic motif inside.
 If you place paper or card inside the embossing folder, enclose it in your machine’s sandwich and run it through your die cutting machine, the folder will emboss the design on to the paper.
-The embossing folder will not cut the paper, it will leave an imprint of the design pushed in to the paper.
+The embossing folder will not cut the paper, but instead, it will leave an imprint of the design pushed into the paper.
+The raised pattern that is left on the front of the paper is called an embossed image, and the sunken pattern on the reverse of the paper is called a debossed image.